I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Lenie Holbrook is an associate professor in the Management Department at Ohio University, where he has served since 2000.
 Prior to that, he spent three years at the University of Central Arkansas.
 He earned a B.S. in Business Administration and Computer Science from Union University, an M.B.A.
 (Management) from the University of Memphis, and a Ph.D.
 (Business Administration) from the University of Illinois.

 Holbrook teaches courses in management, organizational behavior, decision making, and creativity.
 His early research focused on organizational justice with publications in Social Justice Research, the Journal of Organizational Behavior, and Human Resource Management Review.
-More recently, his interests focus on pedagogy and leadership with publications in the Journal of Management Education and Management Teaching Review.
+More recently, his interests focus on pedagogy and leadership with publications in the Christian Business Academy Review, Journal of Biblical Integration in Business, the Journal of Management Education and Management Teaching Review.
 He has also published a variety of teaching-related supplements with John Wiley.
+He serves as an associate editor for Management Teaching Review.

-Holbrook is an active member of Lancaster First Baptist Church, where he leads a young adult life group and serves on the finance committee.
-He and his wife, Susan, have been happily married for more than 30 years.
-They have a son, Adam, who is pursuing a ministry degree at Union University.”
+Holbrook is an active member of Lancaster First Baptist Church, where he has served as a life group leader and on the finance committee.
+He and his wife, Susan, have been happily married for more than 35 years.
+They have a son, Adam, who graduated from Union University and is attending the Southern Baptist Theological Seminary continuing his preparation for ministry.

 Dr. Andy Borchers, Director of Publications (2023)